By Andrea Shalal-Esa

 Hewson said the Pentagon had also been able to shift unused funds to minimize the impact on programs like the $392 billion F-35 fighter, the costliest U.S. arms project.
 The F-35 accounts for 15 percent of Lockheed's annual sales and is set to grow in coming years as U.S. and foreign sales increase.

-Lockheed was well-placed to benefit from rising international demand for its fighter jets, C-130 cargo planes, satellite technology and air and missile defence systems, Hewson said.
+Lockheed was well-placed to benefit from rising international demand for its fighter jets, C-130 cargo planes, satellite technology and air and missile defense systems, Hewson said.
 She said the company was also looking to expand in adjacent markets such as energy and cybersecurity.

 She said the company would also continue to evaluate possible acquisitions to round out its businesses in certain areas, or gain access to new customers and new markets.